d2718/protohax-blog/posts/protohax_02.md

 og_image: https://d2718.net/blog/images/rust_logo.png
 og_desc: More async Rust in action solving the third Protohackers problem

 (This is the third post in a series.
-If you haven't already, you may wish to first consume [part 0](https://d2718.net/blog/posts/protohax_00.html) and [part 1(https://d2718.net/blog/posts/protohax_01.html).)
+If you haven't already, you may wish to first consume [part 0](https://d2718.net/blog/posts/protohax_00.html) and [part 1](https://d2718.net/blog/posts/protohax_01.html).)

 In [the third Protohackers problem](https://protohackers.com/problem/2), each client will send us a series of prices with timestamps for some "asset", and then query us with time intervals over which we are supposed to respond with the average price of that asset over the requested interval.
 This will involve two new things that previous problems did not:

   1. We will have to keep track of some state over the course of each client's lifetime.
-  2. The message format involved with be _binary_, and not a textual format, so we can't lean on [Serde](https://serde.rs) like we have in the past.[^serde]
+  2. Messages will arrive in a custom _binary_ format, not a common one, so we can't lean on [Serde](https://serde.rs) like we have in the past.[^serde]

 [^serde]: Or rather we _can_, but it'd be more trouble than it's worth, so we _won't_.